kjvarga/supporters_rails_exercise/README.md

 To execute any command on the running container just do `docker-compose run supporters <command>`

+Your local code change will be reflected automatically on the container.

 ## Manual Installation

 ### Dependancies and configuration